PhOG, School of Marine Science, University of Maine CarICOOS Buoy Monitoring Information

 Campbell Table Information

-July 2010: The CarICOOS oceanographic data buoy PR2 (List List B) has been deployed 0n 23 July at 1410 GMT off the north coast of Puerto Rico near San Juan at a depth of 110 feet.
+July 2010: The CARICOOS oceanographic data buoy PR2 (List List B) has been deployed on 23 July at 1410 UTC off the north coast of Puerto Rico near San Juan at a depth of 110 feet.
 Real-time data provided by this buoy will include wind measurements, air temperature, atmospheric pressure, wave information, near-surface water temperature and salinity observations, and ocean currents throughout the water column.
-This buoy is supported by the National Oceanographic and Atmospheric Administration's (NOAA) Integrated Ocean Observigng System (IOOS) office.
+This buoy is supported by the National Oceanic and Atmospheric Administration's (NOAA) Integrated Ocean Observing System (IOOS) office.

 Questions?
 Contact the Webmaster